-The proceeds from the sale of the 2021B Bonds will be used to refund the County's outstanding bonds described below (the "Refunded Bonds"), for the purposes of realizing debt service savings.
+A portion of the proceeds from the sale of the Bonds will be used to refund the County's outstanding bonds described below (the "Refunded Bonds"), for the purpose of realizing debt service savings.

 Table 2 provides information on the Refunded Bonds.